 Role: I’m in charge of the club’s finances, so I’m the one you’ll hear from if for some reason you’ve forgotten to pay for your training sessions!
 On the positive side, my role ensures that the club has sufficient funds to buy equipment and organize events that benefit the members!

 Why I joined: I originally joined WTC just to keep fit, with no thought of competing.
 Before I knew it, I had completed — and enjoyed — a couple of races, with great support from my lovely club-mates!

 Role: I organise the social side of the club – monthly socials, post-event celebrations and attending the season’s official club races.

-Why I joined: I grew up playing rugby and did my first triathlon in 2013 when my friends peer pressured me into doing London Triathlon with them.
+Why I joined: I grew up playing rugby (and every sport I could try).
+I had watched and admired triathlon but couldn’t swim so never considered it.
+I did my first triathlon in 2013 when my friends peer pressured me into doing London Triathlon with them.
 When I crossed the finish line I was hooked and went on to do Olympic distance, Half Iron and Ironman in successive years after that.
 I learned to swim pretty much from scratch, hadn’t been on a bike in years and wasn’t fond of running anything over 400 metres so there is hope for us all!

 Role: I keep the website up and running 💻

 Why I joined: I rediscovered cycling about 15 years ago and have done a number of sportives over the years.
 Wanting to stretch myself a bit I looked at Triathlon.
 After doing couch to 5k to get my running into shape I joined the club to learn to swim properly.
 WTC made me very welcome and I completed my first sprint triathlon soon after joining, with many more to come.